 Let’s look at the gaming console example again.
 Our lead time is the amount of time it takes the retailer to get the console.
 Shipment from the manufacturer is four weeks.
 And our website is selling one hundred consoles per week.
 That would be the demand rate.
 So, calculating the pipeline inventory we get the following:

 4 weeks * 100 units per week = 400 units

 That means we would need to order four hundred console units per order to maintain consistent inventory levels.

 An alternative to calculating the pipeline inventory would be to calculate the economic order quantity (EOQ).
 This number tells a retailer how many units should be placed in an order.
 But also with an aim to reduce inventory carrying costs.
-The limitation of using EOQ is that you must first have an annual demand rate, fixed costs, and an annual carrying cost per unit.
+The limitation of using EOQ is that you must first have an annual demand rate, fixed costs (including your annual pipeline inventory cost), and an annual carrying cost per unit.